janawold1/2026_S_nereis_Cons_Gen/03_ANGSD.md

 # Population genomics with ANGSD
-ANGSDvX.X and ngsTools were used to estimate summary statistics for the *de novo* tara iti assembly and scaffolded as per the common tern reference (see [01_read_QC_and_alignment.md](github.com/janawold1/2023_EVOLAPP_Special_Issue)).
+[ANGSDv0.940-dirty](https://bioconda.github.io/recipes/angsd/README.html?highlight=angsd) (htslib:1.18) and ngsTools were used to estimate summary statistics for the *de novo* tara iti assembly and scaffolded as per the common tern reference (see [01_read_QC_and_alignment.md](github.com/janawold1/2023_EVOLAPP_Special_Issue/blob/main/01_read_QC_and_alignment.md) for details).
 The methods implemented below were modified from a helpful wiki provided by [@mfumagalli](github.com/mfumagalli/ngsTools/blob/master/TUTORIAL.md).

 Before progressing with analyses, an initial look at the distribution of quality scores and per-site depth on a global and individual-based basis.
 All analyses were performed under the SAMtools genotype likelihood model `-GL 1` unless otherwise appropriate.
 ```